-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Our sports commentator Frank Deford recently got a letter - not an email, a real letter with a stamp in an envelope - from a friend wondering about the finer points of being a good sport.

-Even those whom the Duchess called ruffians on ice may pound each other all during the season, but when a hockey playoff series is over and one team is eliminated, the players on both teams - including the goons - skate slowly past each other and shake hands.
+FRANK DEFORD: Even those whom the Duchess called ruffians on ice may pound each other all during the season, but when a hockey playoff series is over and one team is eliminated, the players on both teams - including the goons - skate slowly past each other and shake hands.

-As the Duchess wrote: I find that really quite lovely, Frank.
+INSKEEP: I find that really quite lovely, Frank.
 Even brutes can be taught to be civilized upon occasion.

-I wish the losers would at least tip their hats to their conquerors, the Duchess concluded.
+C: I wish the losers would at least tip their hats to their conquerors, the Duchess concluded.
 There is no reason why baseball players can't be gentlemen, like others of the sporting persuasion.

 INSKEEP: Frank Deford, of the commenting persuasion, joins us each Wednesday from member station WSHU in Fairfield, Connecticut.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.